penkovIgnite/shop/README.md

-# shop
+# SHOP
-project from curs FrontEnd JS by Pragmatic
+Project from cours FrontEnd JS by Pragmatic